Virtual Boy: Legacy

 Hobbyists adapted Virtual Boy to other displays.
 Emulation enabled modern stereoscopic goggles such as Google Cardboard, Samsung Gear VR and Oculus Rift in 2016.
 In 2018, hobbyist Furrtek released a board that replaces the display circuitry, allowing the Virtual Boy to be played on a VGA monitor or television set.
 On February 25, 2024, a homebrew Virtual Boy emulator for the Nintendo 3DS was released, named "Red Viper", which made it possible to play the Virtual Boy library using stereoscopic 3D.

 Nintendo has referenced the Virtual Boy in other games, such as Tomodachi Life—where a trailer for the life simulation game includes a scene of several Mii characters humorously worshipping the Virtual Boy.
 In Luigi's Mansion 3, Luigi uses a device by Professor E. Gadd known as the "Virtual Boo" to access maps and other information in-game (succeeding the use of devices referencing the Game Boy Color and first-generation Nintendo DS in previous installments).
 Its menus use a red and black color scheme, with E. Gadd optimistically boasting that the device would "fly off the shelves".
 As of 2024, Virtual Boy merchandise is sold at the Nintendo Museum in Kyoto, Japan.

 On September 12, 2025, Nintendo announced that it would be re-releasing Virtual Boy games through the Nintendo Classics service, available to subscribers of the Nintendo Switch Online + Expansion Pack service for the Nintendo Switch and Nintendo Switch 2.
-Playing these games will require an enclosure that the Switch console is inserted into: either cardboard goggles not unlike the previous Labo kits, or alternatively an accessory based on the design of the Virtual Boy hardware.
-The first games are planned to launch on February 17, 2026, with 15 games planned to be added to the service over time (only 14 in non-Japanese regions).
+The system displays two parallel images to recreate the stereoscopic 3D effect, requiring an enclosure that the Switch console is inserted into for proper play: either cardboard goggles like the previous Labo kits, or alternatively a plastic mount based on the design of the Virtual Boy hardware.
+The Labo VR goggles are also unofficially compatible.
+The first wave of Virtual Boy games launched on February 17, 2026, with 17 total games (Note: Only 16 games are available in non-Japanese regions) added to the service over the following months, including the previously unreleased Dragon Hopper and Zero Racers.
+An application update on August 4, 2026, added the ability to display the games in colors other than red.